Some Paperwork Tips and Suggestions:

 - Do not put paperwork in plastic protective pages, staple, or hole punch.

 - If you want to make arrangements to hand the paperwork to Ross directly, please contact him directly to make arrangements.
-Ross works in South Lake Union and lives in Capitol Hill and is happy to make arrangements to meet you to receive the paperwork packet.
+Ross works in South Lake Union and lives in the First Hill neighborhood and is happy to make arrangements to meet you to receive the paperwork packet.

 - If you have any questions, please do not hesitate to ask Ross, Demetra, or Lana.
 We are HAPPY to help!